luigoalma/maxpayne-grphmfc-jpg-patcher/Readme.md

 For other people without the problem, this may come just as a possible little boost of speed.

+# Releases

+I'll be providing releases time to time.
+At least if I do a significant change for it.
+Just check `releases`.

 # Applying

 Have the game's `grphmfc.dll` in the `in` folder.\